Awards Include Best Hospital in Vermont, Recognition for High Performance

-Burlington, VT – The University of Vermont Medical Center, the anchor academic hospital for the UVM Health Network, has again earned recognition as Vermont’s top hospital with 10 high performing specialties and procedures by U.S. News & World Report, which released its annual “Best Hospitals” rankings this week.
-In addition, three local Network hospitals in Vermont and Northern New York were recognized for high performing specialties and procedures.
+Burlington, VT – The University of Vermont Medical Center, the anchor academic hospital for the UVM Health Network, has again earned recognition as Vermont’s top hospital, with 13 high performing specialties and procedures by U.S. News & World Report, which released its annual “Best Hospitals” rankings this week.
+In addition, two of the health system’s community hospitals in Vermont and Northern New York were recognized for high performing specialties and procedures.

-The University of Vermont Medical Center in Burlington, Vt., was recognized as the No. 1 hospital in Vermont, and was also recognized as high performing in the following procedures and conditions: kidney failure, heart attack, heart failure, colon cancer surgery, COPD, hip fracture, hip replacement, stroke, pneumonia, and transcatheter aortic valve replacement.
+The University of Vermont Medical Center in Burlington, Vt., the state’s only Level 1 Trauma Center, was recognized as the No. 1 hospital in Vermont, and was also recognized as high performing in the following procedures and conditions: heart bypass surgery, heart failure, colon cancer surgery, COPD, diabetes, heart attack, hip replacement, knee replacement, leukemia lymphoma & myeloma, pneumonia, prostate cancer surgery and stroke.
+The UVM Medical Center was also recognized for its Urology program.

-Central Vermont Medical Center in Berlin, Vt., was recognized as high performing for: COPD, hip fracture, and pneumonia.
+Central Vermont Medical Center in Berlin, Vt., was recognized as high performing for pneumonia care.

-“We are honored to have been recognized by U.S. News for the high quality orthopedic and pulmonary care we provide to our patients,” said Anna Noonan, Central Vermont Medical Center President and Chief Operating Officer.
-“As a not-for-profit community health care provider for 66,000 people who live and work in Central Vermont, we continuously strive for excellence across all of our service lines.”
+“We are honored to have been recognized by U.S. News for the high quality pneumonia care we provide to our patients,” said Anna Noonan, Central Vermont Medical Center President and Chief Operating Officer.
+“As a nonprofit community health care provider for 66,000 people who live and work in Central Vermont, we continuously strive for excellence in all of our patient services.”

-Champlain Valley Physicians Hospital in Plattsburgh, N.Y., was recognized as high performing for kidney failure, heart attack, heart failure, and COPD.
+Champlain Valley Physicians Hospital in Plattsburgh, N.Y., was recognized as high performing for heart failure, COPD and heart attack.